xasopheno/weresocool/README.md

 ```

 ## Test
-To run tests for both WereSoCool and the WereSoCool parser, run:
+To run tests for WSC, Parser, AST, and the end-to-end tests run:

 `./test_all.sh`